DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture7.md

 > - main reason why black Scholes doesn't work very well

-A significant amount of research in quantitative fi nance involves developing (i) more complex and accurate option pricing models and (ii) models that are able to price more complex, exotic options.
+A significant amount of research in quantitative finance involves developing (i) more complex and accurate option pricing models and (ii) models that are able to price more complex, exotic options.
 - Relating to (i), a particular focus of this research is deriving option